 • Not oaky in taste (exception: if you plan to grill or wood-char your "white" dish, which tastes great with oaky wines)

-That is to say: White wines that fall outside the usual realm of taste profiles that we expect in commercial white wines — especially typical California whites, which are soft, "smooth," filling and fruit toned to the point of lushness — tend to have an easier affinity with seafoods and white meats prepared with a flair outside the usual range of straightforward grilling, searing, sautéing, slow cooking, roasting or broasting, sous vide, or however you like to do it these days.
+That is to say: White wines that fall outside the usual realm of taste profiles that we expect in commercial white wines — especially typical California whites, which are soft, "smooth," filling, and fruit toned to the point of lushness — tend to have an easier affinity with seafood and white meats prepared with a flair outside the usual range of straightforward grilling, searing, sautéing, slow cooking, roasting or boasting, sous vide, or however you like to do it these days.

-Which is where Lodi's dependable Mediterranean climate and classic winegrowing soils (particularly the region's sandy loams and gravelly clay slopes) come in.
-The advantage of Lodi's eminently grape friendly terroirs is that a wider range of grape varieties can be grown here; not only that, but in a more economically feasible fashion than, say, coastal regions of California strapped by higher cost winegrowing, resulting in costlier wines.
-As good as we may feel about spending more than $40 or $50 on a bottle (like sticking strictly to designer clothes), there's nothing like the affordability of premium Lodi grown wines — especially for everyday sipping and meals.
+This is where Lodi's dependable Mediterranean climate and classic winegrowing soils (particularly the region's sandy loams and gravelly clay slopes) come in.
+The advantage of Lodi's eminently grape-friendly terroirs is that a wider range of grape varieties can be grown here; not only that but in a more economically feasible fashion than, say, coastal regions of California strapped by higher cost winegrowing, resulting in costlier wines.
+As good as we may feel about spending more than $40 or $50 on a bottle (like sticking strictly to designer clothes), there's nothing like the affordability of premium Lodi-grown wines — especially for everyday sipping and meals.

-Last week I was asked to put together a list of Lodi grown whites that exemplify Lodi's diversity of grapes.
-White wines that also, on a sensory level, possess a refreshing natural acidity.
+Last week I was asked to put together a list of Lodi-grown whites that exemplify Lodi's diversity of grapes.
+White wines also, on a sensory level, possess a refreshing natural acidity.
 Really, it took less than five minutes to come up with the following list of some (probably not all!) of the region's most consistently fine white wines fitting that description.

 • Markus Wine Co. - Nativo (Kerner/Bacchus/Riesling)

 • Sidebar (by Ramey Wine Cellars) - Kerner